Independence National Historical Park | INDEPENDENCE HALL

 TICKETS AND FEES

-A free ticket is required to tour Independence Hall from March through December between the hours of 9 AM and 5 PM.
-No tickets are needed in January and February; after 5 PM during the summer; or on Thanksgiving, Christmas Eve, and The Fourth of July.
 All tickets must be obtained online at Recreation.gov or by calling (877) 444-6777.
-Most tickets are available up to four months in advance, but a select number become available after 5 PM for the next day only.
+Most tickets are available 30 days in advance, but a select number become available after 5 PM for the next day only.
 While technically free, there is a small service charge—$1 / ticket at the time of this writing.
-There are no refunds of the service charge if you do not make your tour for whatever reason, though you might be able to change tour times by calling Recreation.gov (phone number above).
+There are no refunds of the service charge if you do not make your tour for whatever reason, though you might be able to change tour times by calling Recreation.gov.

 The busiest time of year is May and June due to school groups, though July and August are also very busy.
 During these months tickets are usually “sold out” every day.